yangfangs/physpetools/docs/docs/tutorial.md

 ![physpe_concept_hcp](img/physpe_concept_rna.png)

-Physpe provide auto reconstruct phylogenetic tree by 16s SSU RNA, the concept of this way is use alignment organisms 16s SSU RNA and then reconstruct phylogenetic tree.
+PhySpeTree provide auto reconstruct phylogenetic tree by 16s SSU RNA, the concept of this way is use alignment organisms 16s SSU RNA and then reconstruct phylogenetic tree.